 - Vitamin E provides protection against diabetes by protecting pancreatic B-cells from oxidative stress-induced damage.

-- Vitamin C lowers HbA1c and fasting and post-meal glucose in people with type 1 diabetes.
+- Vitamin C lowers HbA1c, fasting, and post-meal glucose in people with type 1 diabetes.

 - Inositol may be effective in treating diabetic neuropathy.